microsoft/WhatTheHack/046-AzureMigrate/Student/01-design.md

 This challenge is about learning to plan a migration for a real-world production environment.
 As such the following factors should be considered:

 - Migration approach
-    - choice of rehost, refacto, replatform, rearchitect or rebuild
+  - Choice of rehost, refactor, replatform, rearchitect or rebuild
   - Awareness of time constraints to complete migration and how that might impact your choices
   - Single or multiple waves
 - Target Azure environment
   - Existing infrastructure in Azure
   - New infrastructure that needs to be created/configured before migration
   - Best practices for Azure deployments
   - Configuration of resources post migration
   - What decisions require more information and how can this be gathered?
 - Stages of the migration
   - Tools to be used at each stage
   - Dependencies to move to next stage

 ## Success Criteria